Samsursekh/Placement-Practice/Interview_material/General/reference_email.md

 # reference notes ==>

-Hi, I am Shridhar Hakke I want to get a referral for a current opening for a Full Stack Developer role in your company.
+Hi, I am Shridhar Hakke I want to get a referral for a current opening for a Full Stack/Front Developer role in your company.
 The role suits my experience and skills. please accept my invitation so that I can share my resume for the same.
 Thank you!

 # cover letter ==>

-# subject -> Application for FrontEnd Developer - priyanka phulmante
+# subject -> Application for FrontEnd Developer - Shridhar Hakke

 Dear HR,
 I hope this email finds you well.
 I came across your contact information on LinkedIn and wanted to reach out to inquire about the open position for a FrontEnd developer.